anushkajat09/Car-Rental-System/README.md

 # 🚗 Car Rental System

-Welcome to the Car Rental System, a Java-based project right now it’s a console app , But in the future, we’re planning to turn it into a web app that you can use in your browser with a cool visual interface! 🌟
+Welcome to the Car Rental System, a Java-based project🌟

 ## Features